kartikthusoo-afk/rudraksh/README.md

 # rudraksh
-This is my first github repo
+This is my first github repo.
+author by Kartik Thusoo